 You might have heard that keeping green houseplants around your abode can produce oxygen, help with air purification and even have positive effects on your mental health.
 And growing hanging plants is a great way to be space-efficient.
 The only question is how in the world to start growing these hanging plants at home?

 There’s really no need to be intimidated.
 Your approach to hanging plants, whether indoor or outdoor, should be pretty similar to how you treat your other potted plant friends.
 Pay attention to what the plant wants and needs, and provide water, light, and occasional fertilizer as needed.
 If you aren’t sure what species of plant is hanging from your basket you can ask a professional at your local garden store.
-You can also use our nifty plant-identifying app PlantSnap to solve the mystery and provide the plant with the kind of care it prefers.

 Popular hanging plant species include: